Camden County Expungement Lawyer

 Attorney William Fay has extensive experience assisting clients with expunging their criminal records in Burlington, Camden, and Gloucester County, and throughout Southern New Jersey.
 His practice has been built upon responsiveness and engagement with his clients through every step of the legal process, while delivering superior outcomes.
 In fact, Mr. Fay has experience on both sides of the criminal justice system in New Jersey, as he is a former Deputy Attorney General for the NJ AG’s Office.
 He utilizes his extensive knowledge of the law to help clients obtain the expungements they seek and move on with their lives unimpeded by the past.
 Contact his offices today at 609-832-3202 to learn if you are eligible for an expungement and find the answers to your questions, all with a cost-free, no obligation consultation.

-There are certain time-sensitive requirements associated with expungements in New Jersey.
+There are a variety of considerations when determining whether or not someone is eligible for an expungement.
+First, you must satisfy the time requirement.
 Specifically, you can expunge an arrest not resulting in a conviction immediately after the charges are dismissed.
-If you are seeking an expungement after achieving a dismissal through completion of a diversionary program such as Conditional Discharge, Conditional Dismissal, or the Pre-Trial Intervention Program, you are eligible 6 months after you complete the program.
+However, if you are seeking an expungement after achieving a dismissal through completion of a diversionary program such as Conditional Discharge, Conditional Dismissal, or the Pre-Trial Intervention Program, you are eligible 6 months after you complete the program.
 If you are convicted of a municipal ordinance violation, you are eligible 2 years after the date of conviction, payment of fine, completion of probation, or the latest form of restitution.

 What Crimes Cannot be Expunged in New Jersey?